monicacrespo/bootcamp-devops-student-kubernetes/01-monolith/README.md

 ├── monolith-official-postgres-image.md (new)
 ├── README.md (new)
 ```
+<a name="locally"></a>
+## 2. How to run the monolith locally and with Docker

+To run the monolith app locally, look at the steps in [run-solution-locally](./monolith-docker.md#1-how-to-run-the-monolith-locally).

+To run the monolith app with Docker, look at the steps in [run-solution-with-docker](monolith-docker.md#2-how-to-run-the-monolith-with-docker).

 <a name="persistence"></a>
-## 2. Create a data persistence layer
+## 3. Create a data persistence layer

 ### Create PostgreSQL image
 We need a base PostgreSQL image, version 10.4.
 And on top of the image, the `todos_db.sql` script is copied into `/docker-entrypoint-initdb.d` directory.
 Based on the postgres Official Image [here](https://hub.docker.com/_/postgres) any *.sql scripts found in that directory will be run when a Postgres container starts up.
 The `todos_db.sql` script creates the `todos_db` database and populates it.